versen/versen.github.io/content/about/members.md

 - Nadine Muller, *Universiteit Twente*
 - Nan Yang, *TNO-ESI* and *Eindhoven University of Technology*
 - Nathan Cassee, *Eindhoven University of Technology*
+- Nawmi Nujhat, *Delft University of Technology* and *University of Dhaka*
 - Nelly Condori Fernandez
 - Nico Naus, *The Open University of the Netherlands*
 - Niels Doorn, *NHL Stenden University of Applied Sciences*